stphnmrgn/weasel/README.md

 5. If any of the new strings has a perfect score (28), halt.
 Otherwise, take the highest scoring string, and go to step 2.

-For these purposes, a 'character' is any uppercase letter, or a space.
+For these purposes, a 'character' is any uppercase letter, digit, punctuation, or a space.
 The number of copies per generation, and the chance of mutation per letter are not specified in Dawkins's book; 100 copies and a 5% mutation rate are examples.
 Correct letters are not 'locked'; each correct letter may become incorrect in subsequent generations.
-The terms of the program and the existence of the target phrase do however mean that such 'negative mutations' will quickly be 'corrected'.
+The terms of the program and the existence of the target phrase do however mean that such 'negative mutations' will quickly be
+'corrected'.

 # Timing